Roll20/help.roll20.net/_posts/2012-06-22-optimizing-performance.md

 Graphics Rendering Performance
 ------------------------------

-The graphics rendering performance of your computer is determined by several things, including having an up-to-date browser, your CPU speed, amount of available system memroy, and your graphics card.
+The graphics rendering performance of your computer is determined by several things, including having an up-to-date browser, your CPU speed, amount of available system memory, and your graphics card.
 While you certainly don't need a high-end gaming PC to use Roll20, using Roll20 on an underpowered netbook computer may cause you to experience jerky or unresponsive performance.
 For best results, consider using a mid-range computer (one built in the last 3 or 4 years should be more than sufficient, and old computers may be fine as well) with a dedicated graphics card and a screen resolution of at least 1280x1024.

 The graphics rendering of your computer directly affects how quickly things can be drawn on your screen as the scene changes.
 So when a token is moved or added, or you zoom, or scroll/pan around the map, the screen is being constnatly redrawn.
 The better your graphics rendering performance, the smoother those operations will "feel".